Discover Kenya : Fine Arts (Painting / Sculpture / Street Art / Photo)

 Leaders

 The market is dominated by stereotypical paintings designed to please tourists.
-It shows an idealized Africa, clichés without soul.
+It shows an idealized Africa, soulless clichés.
 A number of personalities are wresting Kenyan painting away from this commercial style.
 The forerunner of Kenyan painting was actually born in Uganda (in 1940).
 Jak Katarikawe, nicknamed the "Chagall of East Africa", began his career as a self-taught artist in the 1970s.
-His tender style features pastel tones, blurred shapes, cows and chickens.
+His tender style uses pastel tones, blurred shapes, cows and chickens.
 His softening, increasingly hazy motifs clearly brought him closer to abstraction at the turn of the century.
 Katarikawé exhibited all over the world.

 The second major figure in contemporary art, Sane Wadu was born in Kenya in 1954.
 Also a poet and writer, his eccentricity sets him apart.
 In his early years, he painted in watercolors on fabric or plastic sheets, depicting the flora and fauna of his country.
 Later, he switched to oil on canvas to paint urban landscapes, which gradually became more abstract in the 1990s.
 Sane Wadu is now an international artist.

-In a predominantly male art scene, a few women are pursuing successful careers.
-The oldest is Rosemary Karuga.
+In a predominantly male art scene, a few women are pursuing successful careers, such as Rosemary Karuga (1928-2021).
 Trained at Makerere College's School of Fine Art, she won numerous awards and became a teacher.
-Rosemary skilfully moved from oil painting to collage, depicting everyday life in her village or stories about animals.
+Rosemary skilfully switched from oil painting to collage to depict everyday life in her village or stories about animals.

 The second generation of artists is led by painter and video artist Justus Kyalo.
 Born in 1972, he practices several disciplines: photography, illustration, the world of fashion and publishing intersect in his approach.
 His work includes large-scale frescoes in homage to women, sketches of dancers captured on film, and abstract, almost monochrome works painted on metal plates.
 In Nairobi, he exhibits at the Mam gallery and at Circle Art Gallery, which aims to be the premier exhibition venue in this part of the continent.
 It's true that since 2013, it has organized the major annual sale of East African art.
 Over time, the event has enabled the Kenyan capital to rise to the level of cities as renowned as Cape Town or Lagos in the cultural landscape.